governing-virtual-worlds/governing-virtual-worlds.github.io/README.md

 One outstanding project and one outstanding analysis will be recognized at the end of the course.
 Prizes TBA.

+## Publication

+We will publish the final versions of every project (and relevant analyses, with your permission) on this site.

 ## Criteria

 **Creative**: how is the project different from previous alternatives?
 Be audacious; don't just build a better mousetrap.